Isambard Kingdom Brunel: Brunel's "atmospheric caper"

+A planned telegraph was not installed to the pumping houses at the time, which meant that the vacuum pumps had to start simply based on the train time table leading to inefficiency when trains where not to schedule.
+Additionally, the pumping engines were undersized, so they had to be pushed to the limit to produce the power output required rather than running at their optimal speed.

 The technology required the use of leather flaps to seal the vacuum pipes.
 The natural oils were drawn out of the leather by the vacuum, making the leather vulnerable to water, rotting it and breaking the fibres when it froze during the winter of 1847.
 It had to be kept supple with tallow, which is attractive to rats.
 The flaps were eaten, and vacuum operation lasted less than a year, from 1847 (experimental service began in September; operations from February 1848) to 10 September 1848.
 Deterioration of the valve due to the reaction of tannin and iron oxide has been cited as the last straw that sank the project, as the continuous valve began to tear from its rivets over most of its length, and the estimated replacement cost of £25,000 was considered prohibitive.